karigeo/ansible-zfs_on_root/README.md

-# ZFS on Root For Debian 12 Bookworm
+# ZFS on Root For Debian 13 Trixie

 > This Role is a modifed version of [reefland/ansible-zfs_on_root](https://github.com/reefland/ansible-zfs_on_root)

-This Ansible role is used to setup / bootstrap a Debian 12 system with ZFS as root filesystem and ZFSBootMenu as Bootloader.
+This Ansible role is used to setup / bootstrap a Debian 13 system with ZFS as root filesystem and ZFSBootMenu as Bootloader.
 Intentionally this is used to further setup a Proxmox Host on top.

 _NOTE: This Ansible role is not structured as rigid as a typical Ansible role should be.
 Tips and suggestions on how to improve this are welcomed._